WGLab/Workshop_Annotation/README.md

 ### 1. Install ANNOVAR dependent packages

 There are several steps to run ANNOVAR.
 Firstly, you need to download the ANNOVAR from `https://doc-openbio.readthedocs.io/projects/annovar/en/latest/user-guide/download/`.
 You need the registration and then you will receive any email to download it.
+If users use `Annoconda Powershell prompt`, you can dirctly using `tar -xvf ANNOVAR.tar.gz` to untar the downladed file, and then go next section to run ANNOVAR; if users use `Annoconda prompt`, please go to next step.
 Secondly, you need to install 7-zip so that you can untar the ANNOVAR.tar.gz.
 Thirdly, to run ANNOVAR directly, we need to associate `.pl` file with `perl`.
-Right click `Annocoda "Powershell prompt` and then run it as administrator.
+Right click `Annoconda prompt` and then run it as administrator.
 In the command, run the following two commands
 ```
 assoc .pl=PerlScript
 ftype PerlScript=C:\Users\%USERNAME%\Anaconda3\pkgs\perl-5.26.2.1-h0c8e037_0\Library\bin\perl.exe "%1" %*